jashnilynn/jashnilynn.github.io/bio.md

 ![GUAM](GUAM.jpg)

-##### It's a hard tie between Guam's beaches and the food as one of the best thing about the island!
+##### It's a hard tie between Guam's beaches & the food as one of the best things on island!

 ![BREMERTON](Bremerton.jpg)